srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 See below screenshot to load metadata of the tables.
 ![](images/ConnectionLoadMetadata.png)

-- See below screenshot for the sample data snapshot(SingleStore database) of the 2 tables that we have used in the cognos dashboard.
+- See below screenshot for the sample data snapshot(SingleStore database) of the 2 tables that we have used in the Cognos Dashboard.

 ![](images/DataSnaphot.png)

 ### ii.
 Create a module to load and publish the metadata to the cognos public folder section.

-- Launch Data module to create a metadata package, which is used as in input source to build a cognos dashboard.
+- Launch Data module to create a metadata package, which is used as in input source to build a Cognos Dashboard.

 ![](images/LaunchDataModule.png)